mozilla/code-review/README.md

 * `frontend` is an administration frontend (in Vue.js) displaying detailed information about current analyses.

 The analyzer tasks are triggered by [pulselistener](https://github.com/mozilla/release-services/tree/master/src/pulselistener), from the release-services project.

+:blue_book: Documentation is available in this repository [in the docs folder](docs/summary.md).

+:loudspeaker: You can contact the code review bot's developers on Slack #code-review-bot